s3k/latte-charts/readme.md

 ### Update.
 Connect latte chart to update event loop

-Create new message type and add handler in update section
+Create new message type and add handler in an update section

 ```
 type Msg